-Dennis and Maribel will next be in the US from early October, 2017, to mid-January, 2018.
+Dennis and Maribel occasionally return to the U.S. and are available to visit congregations.
 Email them to extend an invitation to visit your congregation or organization.

 As regional liaison for South America, Dennis has three main responsibilities: developing the PC(USA)’s relationship with its 16 mission partners, accompanying PC(USA) mission co-workers, and providing resources and advice to presbyteries and congregations that have mission partnerships in South America.
 Maribel serves in ministry in the home.

 Country Context: For more than 170 years, the PC(USA) has participated in God’s mission in South America.
 The first Presbyterian mission worker in the region was Rev. Dr. David Trumbull who began his ministry in Valparaiso, Chile in 1845 and went on to establish a Presbyterian denomination there.
 Ranging from Colombia and Venezuela to the north to Argentina and Chile in the south, from Brazil in the east to Perú in the west, the PC(USA) now has partnerships with 16 denominations, theological seminaries, and faith-based organizations in nine South American countries.
 Their priorities include evangelism, promoting social and environmental justice, and contextualized theological education.

 Most countries in the region have made progress in reducing income inequality over the past decade, but social tensions continue between privileged elites, mostly of European descent, and the lower and middle classes, mostly people of indigenous, African, and mixed heritage.
 Roman Catholicism is the majority religion in the region, but both mainline Protestant and Pentecostal churches are growing.